 This course employs a computerized approach to the accounting environment.
 The focus will be on Excel and Payroll Accounting.
-In the Excel environment, numerous applications including bank reconciliations, depreciation schedules, accounts receivable, accounts payable, journals, and worksheets will be covered.
+In the Excel environment, numerous applications including book reconciliations, depreciation schedules, accounts receivable, accounts payable, journals, and worksheets will be covered.
 In the payroll environment, problems concerning unemployment law, fair employment law, human resource systems, social security, and income tax withholding will be solved using software provided.
-This is designed for students with limited or no background in computers.
 This is a three credit hour course.
 Prerequisite: AC 114 Principles of Accounting I & CS 123D Business Computer Applications